 Email phishing, a common concern for universities and businesses everywhere, is a form of fraud that attempts to obtain a users' sensitive information such as credit card details, usernames, passwords, and other confidential data.
 Hackers often disguise emails to look as though they come from a legitimate organization, but include a hyperlink to a fake website, rather than a real one.
 When innocent users click those links, hackers are then able to intercept their confidential information and use it for financial gains.

 The following are samples of phishing emails received by BGSU account holders.
-These messages have been reviewed by the ITS Security Team and determined to be fraudulent.
+These messages have been reviewed by the Information Security Office and determined to be fraudulent.
 If you receive a message similar to the ones displayed below, do not respond by providing information, clicking on any provided link or by calling any provided phone number.
 It is recommended that you delete the message.